 “Regulatory protection starts with education,” Shilson told attendees at NABD’s event.
 “Get the necessary education so you know how to play the game properly and to do the right thing.”

-Coming up in November is in Palm Springs, Calif.
+Coming up in November is Used Car Week in Palm Springs, Calif.
 During Pre-Owned Con, Auto Fin Con, Repo Con and the National Remarketing Conference, discussions and references about the CFPB are likely to happen several times.
 I’ve already warned my AuSM teammates that if they suddenly hear unusual noises that they not be alarmed.
 It’s likely just an industry leader mentioning how the used-car space took another step forward with regard to regulation.